klalle/MPCNC_PCB-Engraving/README.md

 2. Used my custom functions to probe for Z with zero probe offset, used the copper clad as GND instead of probe metal piece...
 3. Used a 45 deg V-bit for the engraving (really need to get a new sharp one), 1mm end mill for holes and 1.5mm end mill for cut out

-I was really hapy that my [custom LCD-menu](https://github.com/klalle/Marlin_RC7_LCD_Customization) did it's job and I made use of a lot of my custom functions!
+I was really happy that my [custom LCD-menu](https://github.com/klalle/Marlin_RC7_LCD_Customization) did it's job and I made use of a lot of my custom functions!